Adrienne Arsht: Career

+Philanthropy

 In 2004, after the death of her parents, Arsht created the Arsht-Cannon Fund through the Delaware Community Foundation.
 Since its creation, the Arsht-Cannon Fund has given $4.5 million to non-profit organizations in Delaware, which have been specifically attributed to programs centered on the needs of Hispanic families.
+In the same year, she became the first woman to join the Million Dollar Roundtable of United Way of Miami-Dade County in Florida.

+In 2005, Arsht announced a $2 million gift to Goucher College in Maryland, creating the Roxana Cannon Arsht Center for Ethics and Leadership in honor of her late mother, a Goucher graduate.

+Arsht gave a $30 million contribution to Miami's Performing Arts Center in 2008.
+Subsequently, the former Carnival Center for the Performing Arts was renamed "The Adrienne Arsht Center for the Performing Arts of Miami-Dade County", or the Arsht Center for short.
+She became the founding chairman of the Adrienne Arsht Center Foundation.

+In October 2008, Arsht committed more than $6 million to the University of Miami to support the university wide Arsht Ethics Programs, assist the Bascom Palmer Eye Institute of the University of Miami, and support other University of Miami initiatives.

+In January 2009, The Chronicle of Philanthropy ranked Arsht number 39 on its 2008 America's 50 Biggest Donors list.

+In February 2009, Arsht funded the creation of the Best Buddies Delaware chapter to specifically serve Hispanics and African-Americans with mental disabilities.

+In 2009, she also co-funded the program "Arts in Crisis: A Kennedy Center Initiative,” which provided planning assistance and consulting services to struggling arts organizations throughout the United States.
+She donated $5 million to establish the Adrienne Arsht Musical Theater Fund at the Kennedy Center to support a wide variety of musical theater productions.

-In May 2010, under Arsht's direction, the fund pledged $300,000 over three years to bring the Nemours Foundation BrightStart!
+In May 2010, under Arsht's direction, the Arsht-Cannon Fund pledged $300,000 over three years to bring the Nemours Foundation BrightStart!
 Dyslexia Initiative to Delaware.
 The program is aimed at improving the reading and writing skills of young children and identifying those with learning disabilities at an early age.

-In 2005, Arsht announced a $2 million gift to Goucher College in Maryland, creating the Roxana Cannon Arsht Center for Ethics and Leadership, in honor of her late mother, a Goucher graduate.

-In February 2009, Arsht funded the creation of the Best Buddies Delaware chapter to specifically serve Hispanics and African-Americans with mental disabilities.

-In October 2012 stage in Alice Tully Hall at Lincoln Center was dedicated to Arsht for her $10 million contribution in support of the transformation of Lincoln Center's facilities and public spaces.
+In October 2012, the stage in Alice Tully Hall at Lincoln Center was dedicated to Arsht for her $10 million contribution in support of the transformation of Lincoln Center's facilities and public spaces.

-In 2016, Arsht founded the Adrienne Arsht Center for Resilience at the Atlantic Council.
-The center's goal is advancing approaches that promote the abilities of nations, cities, communities, and individuals to respond effectively to disruptions, understand and manage complex interdependent systems, and thrive in today's global environment.

-Arsht was the first woman to receive the Carnegie Hall Medal of Excellence in June, 2017.
-The award recognizes Ms. Arsht's philanthropy to cultural and nonprofit institutions throughout the United States, as well as leadership in the financial, public, and legal sectors.
-Arsht was the ninth recipient of the Medal of Excellence.
-Previous recipients have included Sanford I. Weill, Oscar de la Renta, Robert K. Kraft, Bill Cunningham, Henry T. Segerstrom, Terry J. Lundgren, Richard S. Fuld, Jr., and Kenneth D. Lewis.

-In 2019, Arsht, who serves as executive vice-chair of the Atlantic Council, was awarded the Distinguished Service Award at the Atlantic Council's annual Distinguished Leadership Awards dinner for her philanthropic work.
-Arsht has committed $25 million to permanently endow the Adrienne Arsht Center for Resilience at the Atlantic Council.
-Partnered with a $30 million donation from the Rockefeller Foundation, the center will now be named the Adrienne Arsht-Rockefeller Foundation Resilience Center (Arsht-Rock), succeeding 100 Resilient Cities (100RC).
+In 2013, she endowed the Adrienne Arsht Latin American Center at The Atlantic Council with a $5 million gift.
+The goal of the center was to improve relationships between Latin American Countries, North America and Europe.
+She gifted the center an additional $25 million in 2022.
+In 2016, Arsht founded the Adrienne Arsht Center for Resilience at the Atlantic Council, donating $25 million.